Haunted Houses in Connecticut: Scary Halloween Fun for Big Kids

 Six Flags Fright Fest - Agawam, MA

-This amusement park offers thrills by day and chills by night during the month of October.
-Zombies and other frightful characters come out at night and walk through the park, scaring people while they wait for rides.
+During the month of October, zombies and other frightful characters come out at night and walk through the park, scaring people while they wait for rides.
 A Scream Pass gets you admission to some terrifying entertainment including the Midnight Mansion, Total Darkness, and Wicked Woods.
-Park goers will get to experience the New England SkyScreamer backward, which sounds pretty frightening.
+Park-goers experience the New England SkyScreamer backward, which sounds pretty frightening.
 Six Flags isn't cheap, and there is an additional fee for parking.
-I find it's best to buy tickets online in advance to save some money, or stop by your local AAA branch.
+I find it's best to buy tickets online in advance to save some money or stop by your local AAA branch.

 Originally published 10/14/2014.